ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: screen}

-3. You can check the status of deployment and service using
+3. You can check the status of deployment and service.
    ```sh
    oc status
    ```